alesk/cv/README.md

 Languages/technologies:  PHP, Java, MySql, Apache

+### 1987/88 Institute "Josef Stefan"

+As in highschool I developed a circuit testing application, under mentorshipo of dr. Franc Novak from [Institute Josef Stefan](http://www.ijs.si/ijsw/JSI).
+The application utilised [D-Algorithm](http://www.ece.mcgill.ca/~zzilic//atpg05p2.pdf) to figure out minumum set of testing input vectors to test correctnes of a circuit backed in PROM.

+This minmum test set, if all members pass, ensures that circuit behaves as designed with high enough probability thus eliminating the need to test with all possible inputs.

 ## Education

 University degree in electrical engineering at [Faculty of Electrical Engineering - University of Ljubljana](http://www.fe.uni-lj.si/eng/)

+I graduated in 1996 with a thesis from digital image segmentation.
+I deveoped an algorithm that reconstructs misssing compartment boundaries by positioning charged particles upon the remains of the boundaries such as cell walls.

 Driving Licence: B/Clean